 This class reinforces and expands hip hop style and execution, emphasizing individualized expression of the body, freestyle, and various styles of hip hop choreography.
-Students will also take a detailed look at artists that have defined
+This course focuses on demonstration of musicality, and the ability to rapidly retain and perform hip hop choreography.
+Students will also explore artists that have defined various styles of current and past hip hop techniques and how that knowledge applies to the commercial dance industry.
+Prerequisites: CDN 143 or Assessment/Departmental Approval.